ARMmbed/mbed-littlefs/DESIGN.md

 ```

 It doesn't matter if we lose power while writing new data to block 5,
-since the old data remains unmodified in block 4.
+because the old data remains unmodified in block 4.
 This example also
 highlights how the atomic updates of the metadata blocks provide a
 synchronization barrier for the rest of the littlefs.